Sangeeta-Kamite/Credit-Risk-Analysis/README.md

 | Logistic Regression | Moderate | Easy to interpret |
 | Gradient Boosting | High | Best accuracy and recall |

+**Model Saving with Joblib**

+The project uses **`joblib`** to save and reload trained machine learning models efficiently.

+Why Joblib?
+- It’s optimized for serializing large **NumPy arrays** and **Scikit-learn objects**.
+- Faster and more memory-efficient than `pickle` for saving ML models.
+- Ensures that trained pipelines and preprocessing steps can be easily reused.

 **Future Improvements**

 - Handle class imbalance using **SMOTE / ADASYN**